-Address 1: Address of I/O tag.
-Address is displayed in number format e.g.: 1.3.6.1.2.1.1.1.0 An I/O tag with an address defined like that will all be read on a line, that is just operational (a primary or a backup line is determined according to the result of reply to previous request or possibly could be switched manually).
+Address1: Address of I/O tag.
+The address specifies the OID (Object identifier) of an object.
+It is displayed in a numerical format, e.g.: 1.3.6.1.2.1.1.1.0.

+An I/O tag with such an address will all be read via a network path, which is currently operational (a primary or a backup line is determined according to the result of a reply to a previous request or possibly can be switched automatically).